chpancrate/ocrpy_project13/docs/source/deployment.rst

     ALTER USER ocluser WITH NOCREATEDB NOCREATEROLE;
     CREATE DATABASE ocldb OWNER = ocluser;

-Exit from the postgres session with ``.q`` and the container terminal with ``exit``.
+Exit from the postgres session with ``.q`` and the container terminal with ``exit``

 If needed, update the .env file with the password and user for the database.
+The Docker containers need to be restarted in order to take into account the changes in the .env file.

 Connect to the application container.